 You will also need to conduct a background check on the potential nanny.
 You can read more about what you need to know when conducting a background check on a Nanny.

 Have you considered a live-in nanny?
 What about a live-in manny?

 You might also want these tips on how to introduce a new nanny to your kids.

 Tips for Selecting Daycare

-You might also need to consider what to look for in a home daycare if you go that route.
-At-home daycares are typically smaller and have fewer kids, can be more convenient for your location.
+So you may be wondering how to find in home child care if that is the path you pick to research.
+Consider what to look for in a home daycare if you go that route.
+At-home daycares are typically smaller and have fewer kids, which can be more convenient for your location.